-I absolutely, I must be.
+Absolutely, they must be.
 Yeah.
-It must be absolutely.
 Okay.

-A Jono can the practitioner not be considered a strange attractor and entering the patient's system of influence?
+John - can the practitioner not be considered a strange attractor entering the patient's system of influence?

 A hundred percent, a hundred percent.
-Listen, I, you know, there are people in my life that I've come in and that things have happened, you know, just things that happen around them.
+Listen, you know, there are people in my life that have come in and that things have happened, you know, just things that happen around them.
 And I've been that to other people as well.
 So absolutely.
 All of this stuff is operating in complex levels, in all different levels.

 Good.
-And Justin says the question he has is if trigger points emerged as a requirement in a complex system, then is removing them detrimental.
+And Justin says the question he has is, if trigger points emerged as a requirement in a complex system, then is removing them detrimental?

 Ooh, that's a good one, isn't it?
-Just any, you remove them, but to deactivate them.
+Just that you remove them, but to deactivate them.
 Yeah.
-I think that part of the intelligence of the system, they're part of the self-correcting called the system.
-They're, they're actually as part of the protect and defend mechanism.
-So I would argue that, that they are that as part of the intelligence of the body where they're there to guide us to actually the self healing part of the body.
-That, that bit, so we said at the beginning of the vital energy that's block cheap blockchain.
+I think they're part of the intelligence of the system, they're part of the self-correcting part of the system.
+They're there actually as part of the protect and defend mechanism.
+So, I would argue that, they are there, as part of the intelligence of the body, where they're there to guide us to actually, the self-healing part of the body.
+That, that bit, we said at the beginning, the vital energy that's blocked chi.

-Joan says lots of the techniques you've demonstrated have been performed prone.
+John says lots of the techniques you've demonstrated have been performed prone.
 Are there any problems treating a patient's trigger points if they can't easily lie prone?
 For example, pregnancy and acute pain?

-Of course there are very many ways of treating people lateral decubitus sideline prone supine that there, there are, there are thousands of different settings.
-I mean, it's quite difficult to treat the back muscles supine, but you can do them sideline, you can get quadratus lumborum erector spinae with them.
-I, it tells me demonstrating I think it was a lot to do with my algorithms that I've worked at work for me.
-But I again, if someone comes in, like, you know, I've had people come in with frozen shoulders with an artificial limb or you know, you have to adapt, but I was just showing you the, the, the,
+Of course, there are very many ways of treating people, lateral decubitus, sidelying, prone, supine, there are dozens of different techniques.
+I mean, it's quite difficult to treat the back muscles supine, but you can do them sidelying, you can get quadratus lumborum, erector spinae, all of them.
+In terms of me demonstrating I think it was a lot to do with my algorithms that work for me.
+But I, again, if someone comes in, like, you know, I've had people come in with frozen shoulders, with an artificial limb or, you know, you have to adapt, but I was just showing you the principles.

 Yeah.
-And I, and I guess actually if you've got a patient who's comfortable Previn or supine, then it's probably, it's the simplest way to treat these things, isn't it?
+And I, and I guess actually if you've got a patient who's comfortable prone or supine, then it's probably, it's the simplest way to treat these things, isn't it?
 And you might find other positions where necessary.
 But yeah.
-James asked a question and Jane Fox, I apologize that I'm not quite sure what you're referring to.
-She says, isn't that one of the issues with chiropractic, osteopathic practical treatment that is so difficult in randomized control trials and I'm not quite sure whether she was ready to explore into a specific elements of what you said.
+James asked a question and Jane Faulks, I apologise that I'm not quite sure what you're referring to.
+She says, isn't that one of the issues with chiropractic, osteopathic practical treatment that is so difficult in randomised control trials and I'm not quite sure whether she was referring to a specific element of what you said.